-CTA and the California Federation of Teachers, on behalf of their more than 400,000 members, filed a notice of appeal today asking that Judge Rolf M. Treu’s ruling in Vergara v.
+On May 1, 2015 CTA and the California Federation of Teachers, on behalf of their more than 400,000 members, filed opening briefs for a legal appeal asking that Judge Rolf M. Treu’s ruling in Vergara v.
 State of California be reversed in its entirety.
-Stating that Judge Treu’s decision striking down five California Education Code provisions “is without support in law or fact,” the appeal says that Treu’s reversible errors are “too numerous to list.”
+Stating that Judge Treu’s decision striking down five California Education Code provisions “is without support in law or fact,” the original notice of appeal says that Treu’s reversible errors are “too numerous to list.”
+The brief filed today not only outlines the numerous legal errors in the ruling, but clearly shows that the laws in question provide great benefit to California students.

-The notice of appeal notes that the court’s blanket ruling invalidating the five California Education Code provisions at issue is entirely baseless.
+The brief notes that the court’s blanket ruling invalidating the five California Education Code provisions at issue is entirely baseless.
 The evidence at trial overwhelmingly showed that these statutes promote and support important public interests like attracting and retaining qualified teachers for California public schools while providing objective, fair, and transparent procedures in the event of economic layoffs.
 They also protect teachers from dismissal for arbitrary or improper reasons, and are not the cause of any constitutional harm to California students, including the nine plaintiffs.
 In fact, it was demonstrated that these very statutes are routinely and efficiently applied by school districts throughout the state.
-Ultimately, the interests of students, teachers, parents and the general public are directly harmed by the Superior Court’s sweeping statewide ruling.

-CFT and CTA follow Governor Jerry Brown in submitting an appeal, and it is expected that State Superintendent Tom Torlakson will soon do the same.
+The State of California has also appealed the Vergara decision.
 Legal experts across the country have expressed strong skepticism at Judge Treu’s ruling, with many predicting it will be overturned.

 Simply put, this lawsuit highlights the wrong problems, proposes the wrong solutions, and follows the wrong process.
 This is yet another attempt by the usual corporate special interests to undermine the teaching profession and push their agenda on California public schools and students.
 Circumventing the legislative process to strip teachers of their due process rights will not improve student learning, will make it harder to attract and retain quality teachers in our classrooms, and ignores all the research that shows experience is a key factor in effective teaching.
 This is a blatant effort to legislate from the bench, keeping parents and educators out of education policy decisions.